Skip to content

 Installing Free-Threaded Python

-There are a growing number of options to install a free-threaded interpreter, from the python.org installers to Linux distro and Conda package managers.
+There are a growing number of options to install a free-threaded interpreter, including the python.org installers, Linux distro installers, and multi-platform package managers, like conda.

 Note